2110423-2019-2/KK_BackEnd/README.md

 # CC-BE

-CC-BE is a backend server stack for the courtcatch project using DJango Framework.
+CC-BE is a backend server stack for the courtcatch project using Django REST Framework.

 ## Usage